tfresource/tfresource-website/topics/Pricing.md

 Pricing specifically refers to strategies that vary toll rates by time of day or traffic volume level to manage congestion or use of that facility.
 Pricing is used as a tool to influence travel behavior, reduce congestion, maximize vehicle throughput and provide new transportation options.or use of that facility.

 **Pricing regimens** are invariably comprised of a combination of attributes.
 As they move through the different phases of the evaluation process, pricing concepts are normally defined at greater and greater levels of resolution.
-During early stages of planing, pricing concepts are likely to be described by a few basic characteristics.
+During early stages of planning, pricing concepts are likely to be described by a few basic characteristics.
 At advanced stages of planning and design, careful review of their effects on traffic services, projects revenues, implementation cost, and financial feasibility will typically be important.

-This page will consider any analytical treatment of monetary cost in models, whether for revenue generation of congestion management, as relevant to the overall disucsison of pricing and valuation considerations in travel models.
+This page considers any analytical treatment of monetary cost in models, whether for revenue generation of congestion management, as relevant to the overall disucsison of pricing and valuation considerations in travel models.

 ### Forms of Pricing